ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/introduction/_index.md

 - Multiple language support
 - Designed to run on a broad range of platforms (including HPC, inside Safe Havens)
 - Designed to be set up and completed online (to down-/up-load data) and run offline (Safe Havens will require this)
-- Access to shared central data for covid modelling
+- Open metadata provides knowledge of or access to shared central data for specific domains (e.g. COVID-19 epidemiological modelling)

 ## Running Models